dip-proto/xvcl/README.md

 - **Include-once semantics:** Files are only included once even if referenced multiple times
 - **Cycle detection:** Prevents circular includes
 - **Shared constants:** Constants defined in included files are available to the parent
+- **Compilation-wide names:** Redefining a constant in any included file is an error

 **Why use includes?**